Geometric Constraints in Deep Learning Frameworks: A Survey: Geometry Preserving Constraints

 Zhao et al. \cite{zhao2015loss} use this formulation with no mask and $K=1$ for image restoration problems.
-It calculates the means and standard deviations (Eqs. \ref{eq:mean-signal}, \ref{eq:std-signal} and \ref{eq:coor-coef}) using Gaussian filter with standard deviation $\sigma_{G}$.
+They calculate the means and standard deviations (Eqs. \ref{eq:mean-signal}, \ref{eq:std-signal} and \ref{eq:coor-coef}) using a Gaussian filter with standard deviation $\sigma_{G}$.
 The choice of $\sigma_{G}$ impacts the quality of the processed results.
-With smaller values of $\sigma_G$ the network loses the ability to preserve local structures, introducing artifacts in the image, and for larger $\sigma_G$, the network preserves noises around the edges.
+With smaller values of $\sigma_G$ the network loses the ability to preserve local structures which introduces artifacts in the image, and for larger $\sigma_G$, the network preserves noises around the edges.
 Instead of finetuning the value of $\sigma_G$, Zhao et al. \cite{zhao2015loss} propose a multi-scale formulation of SSIM (MS-SSIM), where all results from the variations of $\sigma_G$ are multiplied together.

 Inherently, both MS-SSIM and SSIM are not particularly sensitive to the change of brightness or shift of colors.
 However, they preserve the contrast in high-frequency regions. $L_1$ loss, on the other hand, preserves colors and luminance - an error weighted equally regardless of the local structure - but does not produce the same impact for contrast.
-For best impact, Zhao et al. \cite{zhao2015loss} combines both these terms, $\mathcal{L}^{mix}_{SSIM}$, as follows
+For best impact, Zhao et al. \cite{zhao2015loss} combines both these terms,

-where, $\alpha$ is a tunable hyper-parameter and $l_i$ is $L_1$ or $L_2$ norm.
+where, $\alpha$ is a tunable hyper-parameter and $l$ is $L_1$ or $L_2$ norm.